Morgantown Personal Rapid Transit: Construction

-Although the system's construction ran far over budget, it still proved to be what its designers had claimed: a reliable system of automated transit that was inexpensive to operate.
+Although the system's construction ran far over budget, it proved to be what its designers had claimed: a reliable system of automated transit that was inexpensive to operate.
 It has offered on-time service rates far better than the bus services it replaced, and eliminated the gridlock that had locked up the city center.
 Moreover, no injuries were reported for the first 42 years of operation, until the first reported accident in November 2016.
 From July 2005 to June 2006, about 2.25 million rides were taken on the PRT.
 As of November 2007, the PRT transports about 16,000 riders per day.
 The record for most riders in a day is 31,280, set on August 21, 2006.
 In 2003, about 60% of costs were covered by the 50-cent fares.

 Morgantown's economy boomed in the 2000s and the city was noted for having the lowest municipal unemployment rate in the U.S. Mayor Ronald Justice said, "We're a small town with big traffic issues, and the PRT could be the reason we're able to continue our growth."

 There are two proposals to extend the line from both ends: one would extend southward to the new commercial and shopping area being developed as part of a riverfront revitalization project, while a longer extension is being considered to the northwest to connect a new research park.
 If both extensions are completed, at an estimated $30–40 million a mile, the system would almost double in length.